FlowFuse/website/src/node-red/protocol/lwm2m.md

 - **node-red-contrib-lwm2m:** Install the LwM2M contribution node via the Palette Manager in Node-RED.
 - **LwM2M Server:** Ensure you have a running OMA LwM2M server available and have its configuration details on hand.
 For more information, refer to [Eclipse Leshan](https://eclipse.dev/leshan/).

-*Note: In this article, we have used the Eclipse Leshan demo server for testing and demonstration purposes.
+*Note: In this guide, we have used the Eclipse Leshan demo server for testing and demonstration purposes.
 It is not recommended for production use due to its security and scalability limitations*

 ### Configuring LwM2M Node